-DWELLING UNIT - One (1) or more rooms arranged, designed or used for residential purposes for one (1) household and containing independent sanitary and cooking facilities.
-The presence of cooking and sanitary facilities conclusively establishes the intent to use for residential purposes.
+DWELLING UNIT - One or more rooms arranged, designed or used for residential purposes for one household and containing independent sanitary and cooking facilities.
+The presence of cooking and sanitary facilities conclusively establishes the intent to use the space for residential purposes.

-EDUCATIONAL FACILITIES - A building or part thereof principally used, designed or adapted for educational use or instruction and operated by an educational institution approved by the New Hampshire Postsecondary Educational Commission.
+EDUCATIONAL FACILITY - A facility principally used, designed or adapted for educational use or instruction, including a trade school, and operated by an educational institution approved by the New Hampshire Department of Education.

-EXCAVATION - A land area that is used, or has been used, for the commercial taking of earth, including all slopes.
+EXCAVATION - A land area that is used, or has been used, for the commercial removal of earth, including all slopes.
 This includes removal from its natural location of soil, sand, gravel, rock, topsoil, loam, clay, peat, or other mineral deposits.
 This does not include the excavation of material incidental to approved construction of buildings, driveways, or parking areas; or the excavation of material incidental to and at the site of construction or repair of streets.